 Some political analysts suggest he may create his own party.
-Others say it’s too late considering their may be a special election in the coming months to replace impeached President Park Geun-hye.
+Others say it’s too late considering there may be a special election in the coming months to replace impeached President Park Geun-hye.

 South Korea’s opposition, meanwhile, has a strong candidate in Moon Jae-in, the former head of the Democratic People’s Party who lost the 2012 election to Pres.
 Park.

 It’s this tug-of-war over the famous Ban that may draw the 72-year-old into a race for the presidency in a country facing political and economic crises.

 “There has been a common view that Ban is the conservative camp’s hope.
 He seems to have accepted their view,” said Rhee.

 Foster-Carter said people have a sense that if someone “tells you you’re their country’s savior, it must be a pretty siren song.”

 He also agreed the frayed party lines encourage a run.